Lucy Herbert, Countess of Powis

 The Earl of Powis died on 17 January 1848 at his home in Powis Castle after being accidentally shot during a pheasant hunt by one of his sons, the Hon.
-Robert Charles Herbert, ten days earlier.
+George Herbert, ten days earlier.
 He was buried at St Mary's Parish Church, Welshpool.
 The countess herself died in 1875 at Walcot, Shropshire, where the family had another home.

 A portrait of the countess, at around the time of her marriage, was painted by Frederick Richard Say and is held at Powis Castle.

-A mineral collection donated to the National Museum of Wales in 1929 by George Charles Herbert, 4th Earl of Powis, Lucy's grandson, was for a time thought to have belonged to her, but was actually the collection made by her predecessor as Countess of Powis, Henrietta Clive.
+A mineral collection donated to the National Museum of Wales in 1929 by George Charles Herbert, 4th Earl of Powis, Lucy's grandson, was for a time thought to have belonged to her, but was actually the collection made by her predecessor and mother in-law, Henrietta Clive, Countess of Powis.